cabralmartin/profile-widget/README.md

 1. Query the [auth0 API](https://auth0.com/docs/api/v2) for the details of a user and parse the `user_metadata` object in the response.
 2. Extract metadata for the different properties to track.
-3. Search the DOM for a `form` element with class `user-metadata-form` and bind to it's `submit` event.
+3. Search the DOM for a `form` element with data attribute `data-user-editing-form` and bind to it's `submit` event.
 4. For each field specified in the server response, look inside the form for a matching input field and populate it.
 5. On form submit, grab the value of the tracked input fields and send it back to the server.